phobrla/PONS-API/README.md

   - The second capturing group is the acronym's `title` attribute (if present).
   - The third capturing group is the acronym's display text (if present).
 - All character class ranges like `[А-Яа-я]+`, `[A-Za-z]+`, or `[A-Za-zА-Яа-я]+` have been replaced with `[^<]+` in the generalized form for flexibility.

+#### Acronym Conversion Reference Table

+See [Acronyms.json](Acronyms.json) for the complete set of conversion mappings and example JSON structures showing how `<span>` and nested `<acronym>` tags with titles and contents can be represented as JSON objects, grouped by their parent span class.

 </details>